7 Mental Health Care Tips for RNs

-You probably chose nursing to help others.
+You probably chose nursing as your profession to help others.
 You imagined yourself skating through your shifts mentally and physically energetic.
 As time goes on, however, the long shifts, crazy schedules, and demanding patients take a toll on your mental health care.

 The more nurse fatigue you experience, the harder it may be to improve mental health for yourself.
 It is important to find simple ways to improve mental health that keep your proverbial cup full so that you can easily help others.

 [Job got you down?
 Looking for new opportunities?
-CHECK OUT all the high pay, short-term travel nursing jobs from NurseChoice.]
+CHECK OUT all the high pay, contract nursing jobs from NurseChoice.]

 7 Simple Mental Health Care Tips For Nurses